instana/nodejs/CONTRIBUTING.md

 ## Executing Tests locally
 Some of the tests require databases to run locally.
 The easiest way to run these databases locally is to use Docker and on top of this [Docker Compose](https://docs.docker.com/compose/).
 Run the convenience script `run-tests-with-docker.sh` to set up all the necessary databases and environment variables and kick off the tests.
 The script also makes sure that the tests are running from a clean starting state.

+If you want to see the Node.js sensor's debug output while running the tests, make sure the environment variable `WITH_STDOUT` is set to a non-empty string.
+You can also use `npm run test:debug` instead of `npm test` to achieve this.

 ## Release Process

 ### Making a new release